bcc-code/buk-tech-vr/README.md

 - [ ] `git` see [installation instructions](https://github.com/git-guides/install-git)
 - [ ] An Android¹ smartphone² with at least Android 4.3 or higher capable of running 3D games³.
 - [ ] A USB cable to connect your phone to your PC
+- [ ] Optional: Headphones / earbuds for in-game sound.
+Bluetooth is best, because you won't have to mess with a cable in an awkward location.

 1. Apple makes it very difficult to install a self-made iOS app to your phone.
 Therefore we cannot offer support for iOS during the BUK camp.
 2. If you have VR glasses and _know how to deploy Unity apps to them_, you can use that.
 The organisation of BUK Tech cannot offer support for this.
 If you bring your own knowledge or a knowledgeable mentor, you're free to bring your own VR glasses.